-- Demonstrated ability to work in a collaborative team-based environment, and to communicate well with IT and non-IT staff.
+- Strong interpersonal skills, demonstrated ability to work in a collaborative team-based environment, and to communicate well with IT and non-IT staff.

-- Strong desire to learn new skills and adeptness to doing so.
+- A strong desire to learn new skills and adeptness to doing so.

 - Strong organizational skills and demonstrated ability to manage projects.